Jingwen-01/Ripple-effects-of-prizewinning-across-knowledge-space-and-collaboration-networks/README.md

 Download the data and place the files in a local `Data/` directory before running the replication code.

+WinnerID and AuthorID are anonymized independently within each data file and should not be used to link records across files.

 ## Software Requirements